-The Aran Sweater is named after the set of islands off Irelands West coast where it was first created many generations ago.
-The Aran Islands are located at the mouth of Galway Bay on the Atlantic Sea and are where fisherman and farmers dwelled and worked together.
+The Aran Sweater is named after the set of islands off Ireland's West coast where it was first created many generations ago.
+The Aran Islands are located at the mouth of Galway Bay on the Atlantic Sea and are where fishermen and farmers dwelled and worked together.

-The Aran Sweater was fashioned in this environment and has since been passed down through generations to be considered the ultimate Irish Clan Heritage symbol.
+The traditional Irish Aran sweater was fashioned in this environment and has since been passed down through generations to be considered the ultimate Irish Clan Heritage symbol.
 It is still very popular today in many knitting circles and is also worn by those who appreciate its origin and symbolism.

 The intricate cables, bobbles and stitch patterns make these garments popular for a number of reasons.
 They are challenging to knit, lend aesthetic appeal to the apparel, and add warmth and thickness.
 Back then, handknitting an aran sweater took between 3 to 6 weeks to complete.

-A fishermans clothes needed to be durable, easy to mend, stain resistant, easy to move about in, be able to provide warmth to the wearer, and if possible, keep out water.
+A sea-faring laborer's clothes needed to be durable, easy to mend, stain resistant, easy to move about in, be able to provide warmth to the wearer, and if possible, keep out water.
 Thus, the gansa sweater.

 The Gansa was a simple design, allowing for free movement.
 Its dark navy color was stain-resistant to a number of liquids, and the knitting was tight to keep the wearer dry.
 Over time, the stitches became more complicated.

 As the popularity of the Gansa grew, knitters further developed the stitching, with noticeable differences seen in Ireland and Scotland.
 Various types of cable stitches were used: diamond lattices, plates, ropes, and the Celtic Knot design.